tienduy-nguyen/exo-unkle/README.md

 But in this exo, I just make a minimalist demo, so I just profit the login/register function of devise and json web token with devise-jwt.

-- `Query & mutations sql`: using both active record rails features & `raw sql` for complex query.
-Using transaction to make a safe mutation when write data to our database.
+- `Query & mutations sql`: Using transaction to make a safe mutation when write data to our database.

 ### Development